divanvisagie/express-passport-jwt-base/README.md

 ## Running

-To start with get a mongo instance running on the regular port then run `yarn start`
+To start with get a mongo instance running using `docker-compose up` and then run `yarn start`

 To run the postman collection, simply run `yarn postman`